Luftwaffe Ground Force’s:

 Luftwaffe Ground Forces 4-pocket Splinter Camouflaged Over-Jacket:

 These would be, I think, the most common camouflaged jackets worn by the Luftwaffe Ground Forces, well, next to wearing a shelter quarter, like a rain poncho by the infantrymen, and Flak-Artillery Forces.
 I think also there were several variants of the over-jacket itself.
+The camouflaged overjacket could go with any of the Luftwaffe Infantry and Flak units shown in the collection.

 *Obviously I need more pictures of this uniform.